tos36/Path_planning_project/README.md

    - The car is able to smoothly change lanes when it makes sense to do so, such as when behind a slower moving car and an adjacent lane is clear of other traffic.

-## Explanation & Reflection
+## Explanation of the code

-In this section, I explain following  details of the code.
+In this section, I explain following parts of the code.
 1. Finite state machine
 2. Crusing & following a car on the ego lane
 3. Lane change algorithm